awhigham9/Inliner/README.md

 endmodule;
 ```

-To inline module `A` you need to have a file, lets call it A_prepared.v, that is as follows:
+To inline module `A` you need to have a file, let's call it A_prepared.v for this example, that is as follows:

 A_prepared.v: